rivernihil/5th-ed-modified-zener-psion/psion.md

 <p>Looking back on 2nd edition, one of the things that I loved most was the fiction of the different psionic attack and defense modes.
 This love was further cemented by the excellent depictions of psionic combat in *The Verdant Passage*.
 However, mechanically, those elements never really shined during play.
 Furthermore, the psionicist class as a whole was generally overpowered, stronger than equivalent classes, while simultaneously containing lots of design traps.
 Additionally, it was a pain in the butt to use and keep track of.
 Luckily for the me, the excellent design of 5th edition has cleared things up a bit and given me room to build the psionicist I always dreamed of.</p>
 <p>Over the years, I marinated on those combat modes, and dreamed of marrying them with Zener cards.
 The result is in this document.
 Gone is the separation between attack and defense and power scores.
 The cards provide a simple, fun rock-paper-scissors style of combat that, with my additions, I feel meshes nicely with core 5th edition mechanics.
 The prevalence of psionics in the DarkSun setting led me to design psionic combat in a way that is fundamental to the gameplay at the table, and hopefully others will find it useful.
 However, I completely understand that some will find this approach too heavy handed for their own games.</p>
 <p>Additionally, I desired to clean up psionics a bit thematically.
 The in-game fiction of psionics has drifted far from standard sci-fi and fantasy regarding psychic powers.
 In my fiction, the things that can be accomplished by psionics is slightly more limited than what has been typical fare for D&D.</p>

+### Design Notes

+These classes were designed to be used in a homebrew DarkSun campaign setting.
+<p>One key aspect of that is the premise that nearly individual has at least some level of latent psionic ability.
+As a result, all PCs and NPCs possess a minimum of 2 *psionic modes*.
+For non-psionic PCs, those two abilities are chosen randomly to represent the untrained nature of their power..
+Specific creatures will generally possess a pre-determined set of skills.
+Thus, players can use the knowledge from their previous encounters to aid their psionic combat.
+Additionally, PCs and NPCs will have some wild talent, an extra power they can use once a day that is psionic in nature.
+Wild talents are not detailed in this guide.</p>
+<p>For the design of the Psion, I wanted to keep its powerlevel in line with that of the wizard and/or sorceror.
+In my version of the DarkSun setting, the psion fills a role that magic users would normally.
+This role-filling also applies somewhat to warlocks as well.
+Standard warlocks don't exist in my setting, but a modified version of them fills the role of the Templars of Athas.
+As such, due to either rarity or modifications, using elements of the other classes design was desireable from the perspective of balance, ease, and expediency.</p>
+<p>PSI points were calculated based on the number of spell slots that the sorceror has available, counting also their ability to convert metamagic into spell slots.
+This value was then further reduced in a formulaic fashion as I was concerned that they had too much flexibility, despite their reduced spell list.</p>

 <div class='pageNumber auto'></div>
 <div class='footnote'>Introduction</div>